Died February 21, 2017

-Frank Delaney is a novelist, journalist and broadcaster.
-He's the author of New York Times best-seller "Ireland", the non-fiction book "Simple Courage: A True Story of Peril on the Sea", and many other works of fiction, non-fiction and collections.
+Frank Delaney was a novelist, journalist and broadcaster.
+He was the author of New York Times best-seller "Ireland", the non-fiction book "Simple Courage: A True Story of Peril on the Sea", and many other works of fiction, non-fiction and collections.
 He was born in Tipperary, Ireland.

 In 1981, Frank Delaney's first book, "James Joyce's Odyssey", was published to critical acclaim and became a best-seller in the UK and Ireland.
 In 1986, he wrote and presented the six-part documentary series "The Celts" for the BBC and its best-selling companion book.Delaney has subsequently written five books of non-fiction (including "Simple Courage"), ten novels (including the bestselling "Ireland" and "Tipperary"), one novella, and a number of short stories.
 He has also edited many compilations of essays and poetry.

-Delaney lives in Litchfield County, Connecticut, with his wife, Diane Meier.
+Delaney lived in Litchfield County, Connecticut, with his wife, Diane Meier.

 This biography is mostly copied from Delaney's entry at Wikipedia.

 In 1993 Delaney had published A Walk to the Western Isles: After Boswell and Johnson, in which he follows in Boswell and Johnson's footsteps on a journey through Scotland and to the Hebrides, comparing his experiences with the writings of the original travelling companions throughout.

 Delaney has written numerous books, fiction and non-fiction.
 Most are available via AbeBooks.